Palaquium walsurifolium

 Palaquium walsurifolium is a tree in the family Sapotaceae.
 The specific epithet walsurifolium refers to similarity of the tree's leaves to those of the genus Walsura.

 Description

 Palaquium walsurifolium grows up to 30 m tall.
 The bark is rusty brown.
 Inflorescences bear up to five flowers.
-The fruits are subglobose, up to 1.8 cm in diameter.
+The roundish fruits measure up to 1.8 cm in diameter.

 Distribution and habitat

 Palaquium walsurifolium is native to Sumatra, Peninsular Malaysia and Borneo.
-Its habitat is peat swamp, lowland mixed dipterocarp and alluvial forests.
+Its habitat is peat swamp and lowland mixed dipterocarp and alluvial forests.

+Conservation

+Palaquium walsurifolium has been assessed as near threatened on the IUCN Red List.
+The species' habitat is threatened by deforestation and conversion of land for plantations and agriculture.
+In Borneo, habitat is threatened by logging and conversion of land for palm oil plantations.
+However, the species is present in some protected areas such as Gunung Gading National Park and Lambir Hills National Parks in Sarawak in Malaysian Borneo.

+Uses

+The latex of Palaquium walsurifolium is used to make gutta-percha.
+The species has edible fruits.
+Its timber is locally used for furniture and flooring.